 Read this for full details on the Cerro Negro volcano hike and volcano boarding.

-El Hoyo Overnight Volcano Hike
+El Hoyo Volcano Hike

 The next day our group of 5 set off to hike El Hoyo.
 The volcano is an hour outside Leon, the base of the volcano very near Cerro Negro.

 The first few hours of the El Hoyo hike are quite dirty and barren.
-The first hour is also very steep and the barren landscape provides little relief from the relentless sun.
+The first hour is also very steep and the barren landscape which provides little relief from the relentless sun.
 We had backpacks in tow with additional clothes for the night and next day, lots of water, food, camp gear and firewood.
 It was hot, and hard.
 Then things seemed to level out a bit.
 More trees began to cover us and provide relief from the hot sun.

 We arrive to the campsite before sunset.
-This was probably the most spectacular sunsets of my travels in Central America.
+This was probably the most spectacular sunset of my travels in Central America.
 On the west the fiery red sun was preparing to rest for the night, to the east the cool hues of the moon rising for the night.

-These two volcanoes conjoin to create the island of Ometepe island in the middle of Lake Nicaragua, which is the 19th largest lake in the world!
+These two volcanoes conjoin to actually create the entire island of Ometepe in the middle of Lake Nicaragua, which is the 19th largest lake in the world!

 Concepción is the taller and steeper of the two volcanoes on Ometepe island, towering at 1600m (5,249 feet).
 Maderas is known to be quite muddy, it also offers a lake at the top of the volcano.

-Contrary to my belief of volcanoes being barren, Concepción from the very beginning with brimming with trees, plants and wildlife.
+Contrary to my belief of volcanoes being barren, Concepción from the very beginning was with brimming with trees, plants and wildlife.
 It was a tough hike, very steep, requiring stamina to climb the mud, rock and stairs.
 I was incredibly thankful for the shade.